TARGENE/targene-pipeline/docs/src/parameter_specification.md

 - `MODE` = `ASBxTransActors`

 It is assumed that an initial set of variants has been pre-identified from a previous allele-specific binding (ASB) study as output by the [ball-nf](https://git.ecdf.ed.ac.uk/oalmelid/baal-nf) pipeline: `ASB_FILES` parameter.
 It is also assumed that another set of potential trans-actors is given in a .csv file: `TRANS_ACTORS_FILE` parameter.
 In that scenario, the target parameter will be the Interaction Average Treatment Effect between every pair of SNPs.
 Additionally, if template parameters configuration files containing extra treatments are provided (via `PARAMETER_FILES`), nth-order interaction parameters will be generated.

+## Parallelization

+Since the same estimator for `p(T|W)` can be used for multiple target parameters, it may be useful to batch phenotypes using `PHENOTYPES_BATCH_SIZE`(default: 1) in order to reduce the computational burden.